Lrlalie/suite-meteopollution/README.md

 # setting-up-Angular7-meteopollution the following

-beforehand begin the angular's installation : create a folder with a neutral name (for example : MyAngularFolder), and open the gitbash console from this folder to install angular/cli.
+beforehand begin the angular's installation : create a folder with a neutral name (for example : MyAngularFolder), and open the gitbash console (for instance : in desktop folder) from this folder to install angular/cli.

 ## begin installation with Cyril's README